sidcarrollworks/TOOLS/GradientShaderTool/REFACTOR_PLAN.md

    - Added proper resource management and cleanup
    - ✅ Added ColorStore for managing color-related parameters with full history integration
    - ✅ Added DistortionStore for managing distortion parameters with separate X/Y scaling
+   - ✅ Removed legacy CameraStore in favor of CameraInitializer for simpler, signal-based camera management
+   - ✅ Removed legacy LightingStore in favor of LightingInitializer for more consistent lighting parameter management
+   - ✅ Removed legacy ColorStore in favor of ColorInitializer for improved gradient and color parameter management
+   - ✅ Removed legacy DistortionStore in favor of DistortionInitializer for better distortion parameter handling

-3. ✅ Created robust CameraStore for camera management
+3. ✅ Created robust camera management system

-   - Implemented CameraStore for position, target, and FOV management
+   - Implemented CameraInitializer for position, target, and FOV management
    - Created OrbitControlsSync component for syncing camera controls
    - Fixed UI rendering issues with camera updates
    - Added bidirectional synchronization between UI and 3D view